Media Contact: ChaKiara Tucker

 - Donate to Forward Together to support our Mamas Day tradition of recognizing mamahood in all forms through powerful, transformative artwork.

 - Follow and share photos and stories of #MamasDay2020 on Facebook, Twitter and Instagram.

 About Forward Together

-Mamas Day is an annual project of Forward Together, a national multiracial organization that works with community leaders and organizations to transform culture and policy to catalyze social change.
-We work to ensure that all families have the rights, recognition and resources they need to thrive.
-Now in its ninth year, Mamas Day originated as a project of our Strong Families network that unites 180 grassroots groups nationwide.
+Mamas Day is an annual project of Forward Together, a national social justice organization that unites communities to win rights, recognition and resources for all families.
+Now in its 10th year, Mamas Day originated as a project of our Strong Families Network that brings together more than 200 grassroots groups nationwide.
 We are committed to making art an integral part of the movements for racial, economic and gender justice.
 Visit MamasDay.org for more information.